Introduction to Raag:

 N, symbolizing that it is a Tayvar Nikhaad.

 Wakth: The time for this Raag is Night.
 It’s when this Raag makes the biggest impact on the listener.
-Pretty straight forward.
+Pretty straightforward.

 Pakad: Remember this is the pattern that augments the Raag.
 And brings the correct mood into the environment.
-Again, it’s very important aspect of the Raag in my view.
+Again, it’s a very important aspect of the Raag in my view.

 Don’t forget, there is SO MUCH MORE to a Raag than what we’ve discussed here.
 But this is just enough for you as a beginner to get some understanding.
-If you live in US, Canada, Europe, Australia, or even Indian Sub Continent nowadays, it’s hard to come across a good music teacher.
+If you live in the US, Canada, Europe, Australia, or even Indian Sub Continent nowadays, it’s hard to come across a good music teacher.
 I urge you all to earnestly look to get trained, but in the meantime, don’t waste time and learn and research on your own.
 These guides are exactly for that purpose.

 See you next time, stay sharp.